Mike MᶜGarry

 2. The GMAT is Strictly Computer-Based

-All four GMAT sections are taken on a computer at the Pearson VUE testing center.
-During the GMAT, the only break you get from staring at an electronic screen is to take one or both of the optional breaks (and we highly recommend that you do so!)
-In the past, there was a paper-based GMAT, but that is long gone.
-(BTW, those old paper-based GMATs had a slightly different GMAT format but they still provide excellent practice if you can find them.
-If not, there are now more digital practice tests you can use for additional practice).
+All three GMAT sections are taken on a computer.
+During the GMAT, the only break you get from staring at an electronic screen is to take the optional break (and we highly recommend that you do so!)

-3. The On-Screen Calculator is Only Available for Integrated Reasoning
+3. The On-Screen Calculator is Only Available for Data Insights

-On the Integrated Reasoning section, you will have access to an IR on-screen calculator; on the Quantitative section, you get no calculator.
+On the Data Insights section, you will have access to an on-screen calculator; on the Quantitative section, you get no calculator.

 4. The Questions Adjust in Difficulty Based on Your Performance

-Both the Quantitative and Verbal sections employ Computer Adaptive Testing.
-As you move through each of those sections, the algorithm adjusts the difficulty of each new questions based on your overall performance thus far.
-If you are doing well, on average you get more challenging question.
+All three sections employ a computer adaptive testing (CAT) format.
+As you move through each section, the algorithm adjusts the difficulty of each new questions based on your overall performance thus far.
+If you are doing well, on average you get more challenging questions.
 If you are having trouble, on average you will get easier questions.
-Only the final two sections employ the CAT.
-On the Integrated Reasoning section, you just get a batch of 12 questions, and those are the ones you do: nothing is adapting to you as you move through the IR.

-6. Your Composite Score is Determined by Your Quantitative and Verbal Scores
+6. Your Composite Score is Determined by all Three Sections

 GMAT Format Resources